stephhoneyy/rt-ai-workshop/rostering.md

 D (not two weeks in a row)

-E (Available all Sundays, but they are a Singer)
+E (Available all Sundays, but they can only be a Singer)

 Rules: